thedarkwriter/courseware-lms-content/courses/published/get_hiera_2.md

 dns_server: 'devdns.puppetlabs.vm'
 </pre>

-There's one place you need to change things, that's in your `hiera.yaml`.
+You'll need to tell Hiera how to use these two files by editing your hiera.yaml file.
 You'll have to add another level to the hierarchy, above "common".
 Since we want to use the value of the app tier fact and not just the word "app_tier", we'll need to add some special syntax.

 Here's what the `hiera.yaml` needs to look like:
 <pre>